coffeebank/coffeeani-dpy/README.md

 # 🗻 coffeeani

-### An open-source anime/manga Discord bot for searching anime, manga, light novels, and anime characters.
+### An open-source animanga Discord bot for searching anime 🎌, manga 📰, manhwa 🌺, light novels 📚, and anime characters 🧑‍🤝‍🧑.

-The comprehensive Discord bot for searching 漫画 (manga/manhwa/manhua) from Anilist, MangaDex, Batoto, and Kakao Webtoon.
+The comprehensive manga/manhwa Discord bot for searching Anilist, MangaDex, and Batoto.

 | 🔵 | 🟠 |
 | --- | --- |